lbenz730/world_cup_2026/README.md

 * __update_scores.R:__ Scrapes live scores from ESPN and updates __data/schedule.csv__.
 * __auto_update.R:__ Runs the full pipeline (scores → sims → tables → graphics) in one step.

-#### Tournament Format

-48 teams across 12 groups (A–L).
-Top 2 from each group + best 8 of 12 third-place teams advance to the Round of 32.
-Hosts: United States, Canada (home field advantage), Mexico (home field advantage).

 #### Data